Buses in Malta: Electric buses

 In January 2022, an order of two 12-meter electric buses was made from Chinese manufacturer King Long, specifically, their PEV12 model (named "Amigo" for the Maltese market).
-On the 27th of April 2022, these two electric buses were inaugurated into service and plated BUS-400 and BUS-401 however did not appear until a month later with BUS-200 and BUS-201.
+On the 27th of April 2022, these two electric buses were inaugurated into service and plated BUS-400 and BUS-401, however they did not appear until a month later with BUS-200 and BUS-201.
 In June 2022, BUS-201 was re-numbered as BUS-232 and sent to Gozo for testing on route 301, while BUS-200 stayed on the mainland and was tested on the three busiest northern routes, those being 13A, 31 and 48.
-These buses feature a 300 km range when fully charged, and by the start of 2023, was trialed on more busy northern routes such as the 41, 14 and 45.
+These buses feature a 300 km range when fully charged, and by the start of 2023, were trialed on more busy northern routes such as the 41, 14 and 45.

-In January 2023, Malta Public Transport received an order of 30 new fully-electric buses. which slowly entered in service in early summer of the same year.
-The first three to be registered, BUS-202, BUS-203 and BUS-204 were sent to Gozo somewhere around June, replacing earlier-batch BUS-201 that was testing on the island. these three units were the first out of thirty to be launched into public service running on Gozo's busiest route, the 301.
+In January 2023, Malta Public Transport received an order of 30 new fully-electric buses, which slowly entered in service in early summer of the same year.
+The first three to be registered, BUS-202, BUS-203 and BUS-204 were sent to Gozo somewhere around June, replacing earlier-batch BUS-201 that was testing on the island.
+These three units were the first out of thirty to be launched into public service running on Gozo's busiest route, the 301.
 Meanwhile, around early-mid summer 2023, some other electric buses started rolling into service, most notably on high demand routes such as the 13A and the 48 and were even trialed on routes that did not serve Valletta, such as the 222 and the 212 during the same summer.

 On September 14, 2023, the thirty new electric buses were inaugurated into service at a ceremony held at a new electric bus depot situated between the towns of Floriana, Pietà and Marsa which was formerly a park and ride site.
 The site was mounted with charges by Finnish company Kempower.
 The electric buses were launched on the 13 busiest bus routes on the island (13A, TD13, 13, 14, 31, 41–43, 45–49, 300) and a promise of 120 new electric buses by the end of 2025 was made.